christabor/flask_jsondash/README.md

 ```

 As you can see, each chart is very straightforward.
 Most of the power is leveraged by the various charting libraries.

+## Usage

+### Setting environment variables.

+Make sure the following env vars are set:

+...

+### Starting flask app

+Either import and use the blueprint in your own flask app, or run `app.py` directly to start the app as-is.

+### Starting mongo app

+Make sure to start so json configuration can be saved.

+### Starting the test server

+Run `endpoints.py` if you'd like to test out existing endpoints to link your chart json to.